You are here: > Exam >> Essential Information

 Current Reading (Last year’s review articles, esp in JNM)

-As a pre-requisite to be allowed to sit the exam, all candidates are required to make a 3 minute PowerPoint presentation on the work submitted as their abstract.
+As a pre-requisite to be allowed to sit the exam, all candidates are required to bring with them a 36 x 24 inch poster for presentation at the international congress that happens on the occasion of the exam.

 The Asian Nuclear Medicine Board is designed to be eventually managed and run by fellows and all fellows are urged to participate as faculty when invited.